 Phone: +33 4 91 52 14 38

 7. TARTE TROPEZIENNE

-Tarte Tropezienne has an amazing story – that only if there would be a film about it!
+Tarte Tropezienne has an amazing story!
 A polish pastry chef who continued his work life in St. Tropez created a dessert from classic French brioche.
-He simply split the brioche horizontally and filled with vanilla and lemon cream then topped with hard sugar crystals.
+He simply split the brioche horizontally and filled with vanilla and lemon cream then topped it with hard sugar crystals.
 Apparently, when Bridget Bardot came to town to shoot a movie, she tasted the dessert and fell in love with it.
-Then the popularity of the dessert grew so amazingly that it has become a part of cuisine there.
-Of course, you should try this dish in the right place which is at Saint Tropez.
-You don’t have look a lot to find the best place to eat it, as the pastry shop also has the same name as the dessert.
+Then the popularity of the dessert grew so quickly that it became a part of cuisine there.
+Of course, you should try this dish in the right place which is in Saint Tropez.
+You don’t have to look far to find the best place to eat it, as the pastry shop has the same name as the dessert.

 Address: Places des lices – 83990 Saint-Tropez

-Tapenade is one the easiest recipes from Provence yet very popular and seen as a staple there.
+Tapenade is one the easiest recipes from Provence, it is very popular and seen as a staple there.
 The base of a tapenade is olive and capers and in the end, you will have a spread of that mixture.
-The essential ingredients are olive, capers, olive oil and also lemon juice.
-Of course, nowadays it possible to see many different ingredients in tapenade and they are available everywhere including the regular supermarkets.
+The essential ingredients are olives, capers, olive oil and lemon juice.
+Of course, nowadays it possible to see many different ingredients in tapenade and they are available everywhere including supermarkets.
 The best way to enjoy it is over a thin cracker or a thinly sliced and toasted sourdough bread.
-There isn’t any place specialized on tapenade as it is rather consumed during happy hour or so.
-The best would be to try at the open air market and buy a jar for yourself.
+There isn’t any place specialized on tapenade as it is consumed during happy hour or picnics.
+The best way to get it is at open-air markets where you can buy a jar for yourself.
 Make sure you take a good walk to find the best at Cours Saleya Flower and Vegetable Market!

 Address: Cours Saleya -06300 Nice